 J. David Moore is a composer, arranger, conductor, teacher, and Southerner who has lived in the Upper Midwest for most of his life.
 His music has been called “endlessly inventive,” “glorious…haunting… breathtaking,” and “joyous…wild and elemental.”
-He publishes through his company Fresh Ayre Music, and is the founder and conductor of The First Readings Project, a chamber choir that acts as a resource for composers in the development and promotion of new work.
+He publishes through his company Fresh Ayre Music.

 He lives with his beautiful wife Anna in Minneapolis, where he bakes bread, drinks tea, and is distracted by shiny objects.